nedbat/coveragepy/doc/cmd.rst

 you can set a new file name with the COVERAGE_FILE environment variable.
 This can include a path to another directory.

-By default,each run of your program starts with an empty data set.
+By default, each run of your program starts with an empty data set.
 If you need to run your program multiple times to get complete data (for example, because you need to supply disjoint options), you can accumulate data across runs with the ``-a`` flag on the **run** command.